mjevans/web-chpass/INSTALL.md

 "rootpwmodpw" are defined in your /etc/nslcd.conf file.
 That's needed so the root user can change other users' passwords.

-*MAJOR SECURITY ISSUE* -- Because the obscure password checks are part of the _pam_unix_ module, and the _pam_ldap_ module is used for LDAP password changes, users may be able to set trivial.
-This issue affects all password changing (e.g. even the _passwd_ command), not just this utility.
+*SECURITY ISSUE* -- In a default Debian Linux environment, LDAP users are allowed to set trivial passwrods.
+(That's because the "obscure" password enforcement is part of the "pam_unix" module, which is not run for LDAP password changing.)
+The fix is simple: install the "libpam-pwquality" package.

 ## Author